Giladx/Blobim.com/_pages/veejay-1-5-lubuntu-14-04.md

 Use the same routine to install the plugins &amp; utils

-dont forget to -- sudo ldconfig
+don't forget to -- sudo ldconfig

 <code>$ echo "goodluck &amp;&amp; enjoy :)"</code>
 *to install themes just cd the dir and run <code>sudo ./INSTALL</code>